yuvadm/geshem.space/README.md

  - A static main index page, React-based JS bundle and other static assets that are uploaded upon deploy
  - Radar images that are collected and indexed every minute by a Python recurring task running on AWS Lambda

+For some architectural notes on the deployment process go read https://yuv.al/blog/an-architecture-for-periodically-updating-static-websites/

 ## Prerequisites

  - Node.js